tox-dev/tox/docs/install.rst

 MacOS
 ~~~~~

-Have a look at these tutorials on how to install mutiple versions of Python on MacOS.
+Have a look at these guides on how to install multiple versions of Python on MacOS.
 If you find a new one, please add it!

 - `pyenv`_